White Hunter Black Heart: Plot

 Confronted, Wilson tells Verrill off and accuses him of "playing it safe" and not wanting to risk anything.
 He calls hunting a "sin that you can get a license for" and doesn't try to convince Verrill otherwise when he threatens to resign and go back to London.
 Landers arrives in Entebbe and insists that Verrill stay on, revealing that the studio is at risk of bankruptcy if the movie isn't finished.
 When Verrill does return, he is informed by Lockhart that Wilson, without consulting anyone, has decided to move the entire production to Kivu's home village despite Landers spending most of the budget on a prefabricated set.

 The cast, now unable to stay at the hotel, go to Zibelinsky's camp and find Wilson waiting for them with a lavish banquet.
 He humiliates Landers and takes advantage of several days of rain to resume his safari, now accompanied by professional elephant hunter Ogilvy.
 Verrill follows after Wilson again taunts him for cowardice.
 Wilson finally gets his chance to kill the "tusker", but when the time comes to shoot, he suddenly finds he can't pull the trigger.
 The elephant suddenly charges after seeing its child move too close to Wilson, and Kivu tries to scare it off only to be fatally gored by the elephant's tusks.

 Wilson, horrified by Kivu's death, returns to the set.
 He sees the villagers beating drums and asks Ogilvy what they mean.
 Ogilvy replies that they are communicating to everyone how Kivu died: "white hunter, black heart".
 Recognizing that he is ultimately to blame for what happened, Wilson tells Verrill that he was right: the film does need a happy ending after all.
-Sitting in his director's chair as the actors and crew take their places to film the opening scene of The African Trader, a now humbled Wilson silently mutters "Action".
+Sitting in his director's chair as the actors and crew take their places to film the opening scene of The African Trader, a now humbled Wilson quietly mutters "Action".